Online Surveys and their Advantages / Disadvantages

 - Respondent – a survey participant who answers questions

-- Response rate – number of completed and returned questionnaires.
+- Response rate – the extent to which questionnaires are filled out and returned

 Create your own questionnaire or survey for free